+Minimum acceptable downlink/uplink peak performance,

+Average user experience,

+Cell-edge user experience,

-minimum acceptable downlink/uplink peak performance, average user experience, cell-edge user experience, mobility performance and latency performance.
+Mobility performance and latency performance.

-IEEE P802.11ax was shown to satisfy all the benchmarks for Indoor Hotspot and Dense Urban test environments of the eMBB usage scenario.
+IEEE P802.11ax was shown to satisfy all the Medium Access Control and Physical Layer (MAC/PHY) benchmarks for Indoor Hotspot and Dense Urban test environments of the eMBB usage scenario.

-IEEE P802.11ax is currently available in draft form and can provide 5G connectivity today, helping to speed the deployment of 5G networks and increasing the availability of 5G wireless access for users.
+Products implementing IEEE P802.11ax are available in the market today, and can provide 5G connectivity today, helping to speed the deployment of 5G networks and increasing the availability of 5G wireless access for users.
 Supporting documentation for IEEE P802.11ax meeting the IMT-2020 requirements for eMBB is available for public download.

 The draft standard is available for purchase at the IEEE Standard Store.